 You might not have heard of Avellino.
-It’s not a place in Italy that many first time or even experienced travelers have visited.
+It’s not a place in Italy that most first time or even experienced travelers have visited.
 For about a year, I called it home.
-Just by looking out the windows of our apartment we could see three different churches, a wine bar, three pizza restaurants and a Mexican one, a clock tower and an historical fountain.

 Things to Do in Avellino